|

 you choose wisely.
 The "manufacturing

-specifications" are what allows you to determine the grade or
+specifications" allow you to determine the grade or

 quality level of a carpet or padding.
 Carpets that are